SRA-VJTI/embedded-systems-study-group/README.md

         <img width="460" height="300" src="/assets/without_pullup.gif">
     </p>

-    - But if we connect a pull up resistor at input of micro-controller then input signal will look like this:
+    - But if we connect a pull up resistor at input of micro-controller then input signal will look something like this:
     <p align="center">
         <img width="460" height="300" src="/assets/with_pullup.gif">
     </p>